Ibra among greats without playing in best league - Mourinho

-PARIS Paris St Germain's Zlatan Ibrahimovic will be remembered as one of the game's greatest players despite never gracing the world's best league, according to Chelsea manager Jose Mourinho.
+PARIS Paris St Germain's Zlatan Ibrahimovic will be remembered as one of the game's greatest players despite never gracing the English Premier League which is the world's best, according to Chelsea manager Jose Mourinho.

 Mourinho, whose team visit the Ligue 1 champions in their Champions League quarter-final first leg on Wednesday, managed the Sweden striker at Inter Milan where he said they "connected well" during the 2008-09 season.